HOME

 Soil sample analysis

-Do you not know which soil you are dealing with?
-Not sure whether all nutrients are sufficiently available?
+Not sure which soil you are dealing with?
+Do you doubt whether all nutrients are sufficiently present?

 Soil preparation

-• Free your soil from root weeds such as ponytail, hedge bindweed, ...
+Clear soil of root weeds such as horsetail, hedge bindweed,...

-• Work in and cover with stable materials such as gravel, sand, pebbles, dolomite or lava, if necessary
+Embed and cover with stable materials such as gravel, sand, pebbles, dolomite or lava, only if necessary.

-This makes maintenance easier, provides an insulating layer in winter and prevents compaction of the soil by treading the border.
+A covering layer makes maintenance easier, provides an insulating layer in winter and prevents compaction of the soil by treading.

 • Lava, gravel, pebbles, coarse sand, dolomite.
 In other words: any inert material

-• Layer of 7 cm thick can be applied after planting or before planting (in combination with a prairie planter)
+• In the case of lava: 7 cm thickness to be applied after planting or before planting

-• Planting is done with the clot half in the ground when lava has not yet been applied.
+• Planting is done with the root ball half in the ground if no lava has been applied yet

-• Planting is done with a prairie planter if the lava has already been applied.
+• Planting with our planter if lava is already applied

 • Spring